Polygonalr/market-simulator/README.md

 ## Market Simulator in C++

 Both client and server code included.
-As of now, this repo is mainly skeleton code that uses `boost::asio` to deal with networking between server and clients, with no actual logic (yet...?).
-I mainly wrote this to practice writing code with `boost::asio`.
+I mainly wrote this to practice writing code with `boost::asio` and to practice more modern C++ features.

 Documentation is purposely mostly left out, for reasons that I shall not disclose.